glacials/splits-io/README.md

 ```

 ### Profiling
-Splits I/O utilizes a few libraries for profiling our code.
+Splits.io utilizes a few libraries for profiling our code.

 [Rack Mini Profiler](https://github.com/MiniProfiler/rack-mini-profiler) is used to find major slowdowns in the code